haplesshero13/haplesshero13.github.io/index.md

 title: "About Me"
 ---

 Hi, I'm Avery.
+I create unique and illuminating ways to better evaluate agentic AI behavior.

-I'm a software engineer turned AI researcher.
-I'm a Research Assistant to David Bau, a member of MIT AI Alignment (MAIA), and pursuing my MS in Computer Science at Northeastern University, studying human-AI interaction and AI safety.
+I'm a researcher collaborating with David Bau, a member of MIT AI Alignment (MAIA), and an incoming [CBAI Fellow](https://www.cbai.ai/summer-research-fellowship-26) working this summer with Jayson Lynch of MIT FutureTech.
+I have ongoing frontier AI lab experience.

 Before transitioning to AI research, I spent over 12 years as a software product engineer, with my longest tenure at Pivotal Labs.

 ## Research Interests

-I believe understanding how AI systems behave with and against human interests is the most fundamental and urgent AI research question.
-I'm particularly interested in studying and evaluating frontier Agentic AI systems to understand capabilities, risks, and shortcomings.

-My current work focuses on how AI agents work in multi-agent, multi-human conditions; how model provider values and constraints shape AI behavior; and how to monitor, evaluate, and audit AI systems in ways that reflect realistic stakes.
-I have experience both with open research and internal/proprietary studies within frontier labs.
+I work on understanding how AI systems behave when they are made to do unusual, out-of-distribution things.

+This includes settings like social deduction games, human red-teaming, refusal elicitation, and procedurally-invented programming languages.

+Check out the [research](/research/) for more!

 ## Other Interests